Juvenile Delinquency and Youth Offenses Control Act of 1961: History of juvenile delinquency and youth crime

 Rebel Without a Case was released in 1955.
 One of the 60 films about juvenile delinquency throughout the 1950s.

 The relationship between youth and crime starts in the 1800s.
 The first juvenile detention center in the United States was The Society for the Reformation of Juvenile Delinquents in 1825.
 The system of juvenile law was "really a patchwork of different local, state, and later federal structures," Local, state, and federal laws pertaining to juveniles often were created based on the parens patriae doctrine (which appears almost 140 years later in the Juvenile Delinquency and Youth Offense Act of 1961).
 In the early 1900s the federal government had not passed much legislation involving juvenile delinquency and youth crime.
 The Surrender Statute of 1932 and the Juvenile Delinquent Act of 1938 were among the few policies passed in the 1930s.

 Atmosphere of juvenile delinquency and youth crime in the 1950s

 During the 1950s the United States federal government noticed increase rates in youth crime.
 Creating a panic across the United States about youth being involved with crime.
-The media reflected Americans anxiety with concerning reports of youth being involved with crime in newspapers and magazines.
+The media reflected American anxiety with concerning reports of youth being involved with crime in newspapers and magazines.
 Hollywood movie studios also took part in the growing concern by making 60 films involving juvenile delinquency.